killertofus/docstest/_posts/2014-01-02-introducing-poole.md

 ### Download

-Poole is developed on and hosted with GitHub.
-Head to the <a href="https://github.com/poole/poole">GitHub repository</a> for downloads, bug reports, and features requests.
+knarfbot is developed on and hosted with GitHub.
+Head to the <a href="https://github.com/killertofus/knarfbot">GitHub repository</a> for downloads, bug reports, and features requests.

 Thanks!